Therapy for Life Changes &

 This self-discovery can be deeply meaningful, yet also profoundly disorienting.
 When your core story changes, it’s not just the future that feels uncertain; the past can suddenly look completely different.

-And navigating this while also managing the expectations of people who may want you to stay the same adds another layer of complexity.
+Navigating all this while also managing the expectations of people who may want you to stay the same adds another layer of complexity.

 And yet, this is where the work of building a more authentic life begins.
 It’s about grieving the story that no longer fits and making space for a new, more honest one to emerge.